JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Nucleic acid hybridization technique

-The technique utilizes the binding efficiency of the probe with the target sequence.
-The higher the similarity between the sequence of the probe and the target sequence, the higher the percentage of homology.
-For example, if the sequence and probe come from the same organisms, there will be 100% homology.
+The technique utilizes the probe's binding efficiency to the target sequence.
+The greater the similarity between the probe and target sequences, the higher the homology percentage.
+For example, if the sequence and probe come from the same organism, they will be 100% homologous.
 However, the percentage decreases in case the sequence is from a related but not the same organism.
-In the process, the DNA/RNA probes are labeled using radioactive (less commonly used) or non-radioactive molecules, such as enzymes, and detected due to some fluorescence or change in color due to reaction with the substrate.
+In the process, the DNA/RNA probes are labeled with radioactive (less commonly used) or non-radioactive molecules, such as enzymes, and detected by fluorescence or a color change resulting from reaction with the substrate.

 QPix® Microbial Colony Pickers